Analyzing Euronet Worldwide (NASDAQ:EEFT) & SoFi Technologies (NASDAQ:SOFI)

 |N/A

-This is a breakdown of recent ratings for Euronet Worldwide and SoFi Technologies, as provided by MarketBeat.
+This is a breakdown of recent recommendations for Euronet Worldwide and SoFi Technologies, as reported by MarketBeat.

 |Sell Ratings